Community Health Advisor

 Madagascar is a beautiful tropical island, hosting more than 10% of the World’s biodiversity with untouched but endangered rain-forests.
 While serving as a Community Health Advisor, you will work alongside implementing community partners to facilitate health education and community outreach, as well as prevention and training programs.
 Implementing community partners may be local health professionals, Community Health Workers and mothers.

-Most often you will use Design Behavior Change (DBC) tools to design activities for women, mothers, caregivers, men and heads of households using proven effective approaches such as Care Groups and Program “P” to engage men.
+Most often you will use health behavior change approaches and tools to design activities for women, mothers, caregivers, men and heads of households using proven effective approaches such as Care Groups.
 Dissemination of health messages may also take place in village forums, theaters, festivals, schools or youth clubs; and through one-on-one mentoring, door-to-door visits or during informal social interactions.
 You may also have the opportunity to bring training opportunities to community health workers, building their professional capacity and increasing their effectiveness.

 Peace Corps Community Health Advisors act as catalysts on a wide range of activities aligned with government and community priorities that seek to impact maternal and child health, nutrition, water sanitation and hygiene (WASH) and Malaria prevention and control.
 Therefore, your main role will be that of an educator, a facilitator, a liaison, a mentor, and a resource to assist your community.